DavidODonovan/react-dims/README.md

 </p>

 <p>
-<strong>NOTE: 14 Apr 2021 ~ react-dims now exports the useDims() hook! 👍</strong>
+<strong>NOTE: 14 Apr 2021 ~ react-dims now exports the useDims() hook ~  <em>much</em> nicer to use...👍</strong>
 </p>

 <p>
-Invoking useDims() inside any React JSX element will give you it's width, height, x and y coordinates.
+Invoke useDims() inside any React JSX element and it will give you it's width, height, plus x and y coordinates.
 </p>
 <p>
-Very useful for making responsive graphs and charts that live inside grid & flex layouts.
+Very useful for making responsive graphs and charts that live inside responsive grid & flex layouts.
 </p>

 <p>